Abstargo/Code_Pr/py_code/README.md

-This Repo contain the practice I do for Python
+This Repo contains the practice I do for Python